 WHAT SHOULD I EXPECT FROM MY VHA CARE PROVIDER?

 We have encouraged our staff and service providers to telephone clients prior to visits to screen for symptoms of COVID-19 to keep everyone safe.
-These symptoms include fever, cough and shortness of breath.
+These symptoms include fever, cough, shortness of breath and secondary symptoms such as unexplained fatigue, headache, difficulty swallowing, unexplained runny nose, unexplained nasal congestion, sore throat, diarrhea, chills, conjunctivitis (or pink eye), decreased smell or taste, nausea or vomiting, abdominal pain or sudden non-itchy rashes (in children).
 Screening may also take place in person at the beginning of a visit.
 This screening ensures that any individuals at risk of having or spreading COVID-19 are identified immediately.

-Clinical evidence indicates that COVID-19 is contact/droplet spread, which means it is spread through direct contact with someone who has symptoms.
-However, we recognize physical distancing may be difficult due to the nature of health care work and that the use of personal protective equipment may reduce anxiety for some clients and staff.
-Staff and service providers may choose to use VHA-issued masks when they are working closely with a client even if the client has no symptoms or a positive diagnosis of COVID-19.
+Clinical evidence indicates that COVID-19 is contact/droplet spread, which means it is spread through direct and indirect contact and through respiratory droplets from actions such as sneezing and coughing.
+While physical distancing assists in controlling spread, we recognize keeping 6 feet or 2 metres apart is difficult due to the nature of health care work.
+For this reason, the use of personal protective equipment is important for staff and client protection and to minimize anxiety.
+We have implemented universal mask and face shield use for staff and service providers when providing close (within 6 feet) care for all clients.
 Please visit Public Health Ontario for further information on recommendations regarding the use of protective equipment.

 VHA care providers are well-informed about appropriate infection prevention and control measures for home care.
 We value their expertise as health care professionals and their dedication to providing necessary care in the home, where most want to be.
 We thank our valued clients and families for their continued respect and support of their VHA caregivers.